Black Coffee: 10 Health Benefits & 6 Side Effects

 Black Coffee During Pregnancy

-If the child is healthy, this value is harmless – but in premature babies or newborns with inherently lower birth weight, later effects on development cannot be ruled out.
+If the child is healthy, this value is harmless – but in premature babies or newborns with inherently lower birth weight, effects on later development cannot be ruled out.

 Coffee while Breastfeeding